Rule X: Transfer of Credit

-A student who has been accepted by UNH Law’s JD Admissions Committee as a transfer student to UNH Law from another ABA-accredited law school, a law school outside of the United States, or UNH Law’s residential LL.M. degree programs may receive advance standing from the Assistant Dean for Students for courses taken at that law school.
+A student who has been accepted by UNH Law’s JD Admissions Committee as a transfer student to UNH Law from another ABA-accredited law school, non-ABA-accredited law school, a law school outside of the United States, or UNH Law’s residential LL.M. degree programs may receive advance standing from the Assistant Dean for Students for courses taken at that law school.
 The requirements of subdivision D of this rule will be applied in making advance-standing determinations.

 D. Awarding of Credit